mongodb/docs-realm/source/includes/user-object-fields.rst

        data collection </users/define-custom-user-data>` that
        specifies the user's ID.
-You can use the customer user data collection to store arbitrary data about your application's users.
-Realm automatically fetches a new copy of the data whenever a user refreshes their access token, such as when they log in.
+You can use the customer user data collection to store arbitrary data about your application's users. {+service-short+} automatically fetches a new copy of the data whenever a user refreshes their access token, such as when they log in.
 The underlying data is a regular MongoDB document, so you can use standard CRUD operations through the :doc:`MongoDB Atlas